redhotvengeance/redhotvengeance.com/_posts/2012-09-03-out-of-the-ashes.markdown

 What's nice about Jekyll is that it is fairly easy to customize.

 I'm a fan of preprocessors, like CoffeeScript and Sass.
 So, naturally, it'd be nice to include compiling those along with building my site.
 Fairly simple: add a plugin for each in the "_plugins" folder.
-For example, the CoffeeScript plugin looks like:
+For example, the CoffeeScript plugin looks like this:

 {% codeblock coffeescript_converter.rb lang:ruby %}
 module Jekyll